defencedigital/moduk-service-manual/src/design/naming-things-in-defence.md

 - are verbs, not nouns

 {{ component('inset-text', {
-  text: "If your service or product is hosted on GOV.UK you must adhere to their naming standards."
+  text: 'If your service or product is hosted on GOV.UK you must adhere to their naming standards.'
 }) }}

 [Read GOV.UK guidance on naming your service](https://www.gov.uk/service-manual/design/naming-your-service)